-- i.
-Failure to furnish returns without sufficient cause.
-Not less than Rs.5 but not exceeding Rs.10 for every day of default. - ii.
-Failure to pay tax due according to return.
-Not exceeding one and a half times the amount of tax due as per return and to which the dealer is assessed or liable to be assessed. - iii.
-Failure to maintain correct accounts and to furnish correct returns.
+as per return and to which the dealer is assessed or liable to be assessed.

 In addition to tax, penalty not less than two twice and not exceeding three thrice the amount of tax which would have been evaded if the turnover as returned had been accepted as correct.
 In case no tax is payable, penalty ranging from Rs.100 to Rs.1,000.

-- In addition to tax, penalty iv.
-Collection of tax on not exceeding Rs.500 or tax-free goods by any person, unregistered twice the amount so collected whichever dealers collecting tax, registered dealers is higher. collecting excess tax. v.
-Misuse of registration Not exceeding one and a half certificate. times the tax payable. vi.
-Other offences.
+In addition to tax, penalty not exceeding Rs.500 or twice the amount so collected whichever is higher.

+Not exceeding one and a half times the tax payable.

 Not exceeding Rs.2,000.
-If the - vi.
-Other offences.
-Not exceeding Rs.2,000.
 If the offence is a continuing one, daily penalty not exceeding Rs.50 during the period of continuance.

 The overall administrative control rests with the Excise and Taxation Commissioner posted at Chandigarh.
 There are three Additional Excise and Taxation Commissioners, one incharge of Sales Tax Administration and the other incharge of checkposts/barriers etc. and the third dealing with legal matters.
 There are four Joint Excise and Taxation Commissioners posted at the headquarters.
 They respectively assist the Commissioner and supervise the work of inspecting officers and investigation wings working at district levels.
-One Joint Excise and Taxation Commissioner looks after the work of administration and one Joint Excise and Taxation Commissioner supervises the Excise work.
+One Joint Excise and Taxation Commissioner looks after the work of administration and one Joint Excise and Taxation Commissioner supervise the Excise work.
 There is a Deputy Excise and Taxation Commissioner posted at headquarters who is incharge of research and investigation.
 He also assists the Commissioner.
 The administration of sales tax in the districts vests with the Deputy Excise and Taxation Commissioners of each of the 17 districts.
 These officers supervise the work of Excise and Taxation Officers working as assessing authorities in respect of the Central Sales Tax and H.G.S.T.
 Acts.
 The Excise and Taxation Officers assess cases of gross turnover exceeding Rs.5 lakh a year whereas the Assistant Excise and Taxation Officers assess the cases of gross turnover upto Rs.5 lakh a year.